stacs-cp/ree/emini.md

 ```
 such that P
 ```
-where `P` is an expression which is a formula of first-order logic over functions and integers, such that all quantifiers are of the form
+where `P` is an expression which is a formula of first-order logic over relations and integers, such that all quantifiers are of the form
 ```
 forAll i : D .
 ```